tana/pico_float_bench/README.md

 On Raspberry Pi Pico, Arduino version was slower than Pico SDK version despite the chip was the same.
 It seems because of the difference of software float routines.
 [Current version of Arduino Mbed Core does not use the optimized float routines built in RP2040](https://github.com/arduino/ArduinoCore-mbed/issues/325) (at the time of October 23, 2021).
-However, it seems to be solved soon.
+~However, it seems to be solved soon.~ The situation is similar in November 2023.